Data visualization because looks matter

-We’ve all been there – either as presenter or observer – at that moment in a presentation when a slide goes up and it looks something like this:
+We’ve all been there.
+We’re either a presenter or observer at a presentation and a slide goes up.
+And it looks something like this:

-And when this happens – when HR reports consists of bland charts and graphs – you can pretty much count on one of two things transpiring:
+And when this happens, when HR data visualization consists of bland charts and graphs, one of two things typically happens:

 - The air gets sucked out of the room and you feel the audience withdrawing, checking out, glazing over